roarigami/cpp-playground/websocket/README.md

 ---

-This TCP Web Socket will function as a simple bidirectional communication channel between web clients and server.
+This TCP Web Socket will function as a simple bidirectional communication channel between a client and server.

 ### Use Cases:
 - Allow real time persistent data transmission